Saturday 2nd November 2019

 Warrington Town: Tony McMillan, Shaun Beeley, Tom Warren, Steven Jennings, Mark Roberts, David Raven, Jack Mackreth, Ben Garrity, Tony Gray, Bohan Dixon, Jack Banister.
 Subs: Alex Byrne, Mitch Duggan, Sheldon Jordan, Iwan Murray, Scott Sephton.

-Hyde United: Luke Mewitt, James Nield, Jack McConville, Cyril Owolabi (Alex Starcenko), Luis Morrison, Jordan Fagbola, Tom Pratt, Jordan Wynne, Daniel Turner, Chris Sharp (Jamal Crawford), Jack Dyche (Harry Benns).
+Hyde United: Luke Mewitt, James Neild, Jack McConville, Cyril Owolabi (Alex Starcenko), Luis Morrison, Jordan Fagbola, Tom Pratt, Jordan Wynne, Daniel Turner, Chris Sharp (Jamal Crawford), Jack Dyche (Harry Benns).
 Subs not used: Jack Gibney, Jacko Hardacre.

 The short trip to Cantilever Park was one to forget as Hyde were defeated 4-1 by Warrington Town, making it now 8 league games without victory.